robincornett/scriptless-social-sharing/README.md

 As of version 2.3, the sharing buttons order can be changed on the settings page, either by dragging buttons to your desired order, or by updating the numbered inputs.

 ## Changelog

+### 3.1.0
+* added: links opening in new tabs are no noopener, noreferrer, and nofollow by default, and can be filtered
+* added: filter on the link target
+* added: custom class on the hidden Pinterest image
+* changed: source SVG is set to role="img"
+* updated: Font Awesome 5.10.1
+* fixed: SVG role and aria attributes
+* fixed: singular post check which was always returning true

 ### 3.0.1
 * fixed: compatibility issue with WordPress versions before 5.0